A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Simulation studies for CATE estimation in RDDs

 \subsubsection{Overall results}

-Figure \ref{fig:boxplots} shows boxplots of the CATE RMSE per replication for three configurations each of the ``easy'' and ``hard'' setups.
+Figure \ref{fig:boxplots} shows boxplots of the CATE RMSE per replication for each one of the ``easy'' and ``hard'' setups.
 S-BART results are excluded from these plots because it had significantly worse performance in all scenarios, distorting the plotting scale and making comparing the other methods more difficult visually.
-Recall that a value greater than or equal to 1 means the estimator is doing no better at CATE prediction than estimating the ATE and assuming treatment effect homogeneity.
+The RMSE values are normalized by dividing through by the RMSE that would be obtained by predicting the CATE with an estimated ATE, which we obtained using the {\tt rdrobust} package.
+This means that a value greater than or equal to 1 means the estimator is doing no better at CATE prediction than estimating the ATE and assuming treatment effect homogeneity.
+BARDDT produces lower RMSE than the other estimators on average and is most often better than the homogeneous estimator.

 Table \ref{tab:results} presents the average RMSE obtained by all estimators.
 BARDDT is always better than the other methods.
 T-BART performs well in the easier settings, but suffers a near tenfold increase in its average RMSE in the settings with high noise and non-separable $\mu$.
 The local polynomial estimator usually performs worse than BARDDT, even in the settings in which it is competitive on average, and it frequently obtains much larger errors in individual replications.
 RD-Tree is competitive with the polynomial for second-best in the harder DGPs, but is the second worst performer in the easier cases.